 Pistorius lawyer says ‘cold facts’ do not prove murder

-Oscar Pistorius's defence lawyer said Friday the 'cold facts' did not prove the star sprinter had intended to kill his model girlfriend, as he launched a final bid to save the "Blade Runner" from life in prison.
+Oscar Pistorius's defence lawyer said the "cold facts" did not prove the sports star had intended to murder lover Reeva Steenkamp, as he launched a final bid Friday to save the "Blade Runner" from life in prison.

 “The failure of the state to present that evidence leaves one big question mark,” said Roux, “that’s the failure of the state’s case.”

-On Thursday Pistorius, a Paralympian known as the “Blade Runner” for his prosthetic legs, was branded a “deceitful” witness by prosecutor Gerrie Nel in his final arguments.
+On Thursday Pistorius, a double amputee known as the “Blade Runner” for his prosthetic legs, was branded a “deceitful” witness by prosecutor Gerrie Nel in his final arguments.

 Pistorius’s efforts to concoct an alibi had led to a “snowball effect” of lies requiring more lies to back them up, Nel said.

-“In an attempt to tailor his version to support his plea explanation, he tangled himself in a web,” said Nel.
+“In an attempt to tailor his version to support his plea explanation, he tangled himself in a web.”

-Summing up the state’s meticulous 200-page review of evidence gleaned from almost 40 witnesses, Nel said Pistorius, 27, was guilty of “a baker’s dozen” of misleading statements.
+Summing up the state’s review of evidence, Nel said Pistorius was guilty of “a baker’s dozen” of misleading statements.

-Once a poster boy for disabled sport, he has been stripped of lucrative endorsement deals by global brands and has withdrawn from all competition.
+Once a poster boy for disabled sport, Pistorius has been stripped of lucrative endorsement deals by global brands and has withdrawn from all competition.

-Even if he is not found guilty of premeditated murder, Pistorius could still be convicted and jailed on alternative charges of culpable homicide.
+Even if he is not found guilty of premeditated murder, Pistorius could still be convicted and jailed on alternative charges of culpable homicide, or manslaughter.